Rosell Herrera: New York Yankees

 On January 3, 2020, Herrera signed a minor league contract with the New York Yankees.
 Herrera did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
 He became a free agent on November 2.

 Wei Chuan Dragons

 On December 26, 2020, Herrera signed with the Wei Chuan Dragons of the Chinese Professional Baseball League.
 On March 14, 2021, Herrera made his CPBL debut as the Opening Day first baseman against the Uni-President 7-Eleven Lions.
 He batted .284/.365/.395 with six home runs and 37 RBI in 87 games.
 On October 24, 2021, Herrera agreed to part ways with the Dragons following the season and become a free agent.

 Coaching career

 On January 24, 2024, Herrera was hired by the Kansas City Royals to serve as an assistant coach for their rookie–level affiliate, the Dominican Summer League Royals.
+In 2025, he was promoted to hitting coach.
+On January 16, 2026, it was announced that Herrera would serve as a hitting coach for the Arizona Complex League Royals, Kansas City's rookie-level affiliate.